Incorrect-password/2019-aug-mario-mania/README.md

     Create new user.
     {"name":"Xx_Bowser_xX", "cohort":"2", "favRacer":"5"}
-        name is limited to 20 chars,
-        cohort must be an integer ID for available cohorts, favRacer must be an integer ID for available racers,.
+        name is limited to 20 chars and must be unique, cohort must be an integer ID for available cohorts, favRacer must be an integer ID for available racers,.